The Beast of Yucca Flats: Plot

-Eventually, the family is reunited and the police shoot and mortally wound Javorsky.
-A jackrabbit later nuzzles his dying body, and using the last of his strength, he caresses it before dying.
+Eventually the family is reunited, and the police shoot and mortally wound Javorsky.
+Dying and with little strength left, he caresses a nearby curious jackrabbit before succumbing to his wounds.

 Cast

 Production

-The setting for the film, "Yucca Flats," was based on the real-life Yucca Flat, which has been called "the most irradiated, nuclear-blasted spot on the face of the earth".
+The setting for the film, "Yucca Flats", was based on the real-life Yucca Flat, which has been called "the most irradiated, nuclear-blasted spot on the face of the earth."
 In 1970, nine years after the film was made, 86 workers were exposed to radiation during the Yucca Flat Baneberry Test.
 In March 2009, Time identified the accident as one of the world's worst nuclear disasters.
-Actual shooting locations for the film were all in California: Santa Clarita (desert scenes), Saugus (airplane scenes) and Van Nuys (opening scene interior).
+Actual shooting locations for the film were all in California: Santa Clarita (desert scenes), Saugus (airplane scenes), and Van Nuys (opening scene interior).